laurenstclair/Laur.ai/README.md

 python laur.ai.py
 ```
 ## Class Structure
-All files are named according to python naming conventions.
+All files are named according to python naming conventions, all lower case with underscores signifying new words.
+Our classes are organized using the following structure.